CrunchyData/postgres-operator/docs/content/architecture/postgres-operator-containers-overview.md

 * **Metrics Collection** (crunchy-collect).
 The crunchy-collect container provides real time metrics about the PostgreSQL database via an API.
 These metrics are scraped and stored by a Prometheus time-series database and are then graphed and visualized through the open source data visualizer Grafana.

 * **Grafana** (crunchy-grafana).
-Grafana is an open source Visual dashboards are created from the collected and stored data that crunchy-collect and crunchy-prometheus provide for the crunchy-grafana container, which hosts an open source web-based graphing dashboard called Grafana.
+Visual dashboards are created from the collected and stored data that crunchy-collect and crunchy-prometheus provide for the crunchy-grafana container, which hosts an open source web-based graphing dashboard called Grafana.

 * **Prometheus** (crunchy-prometheus).
 Prometheus is a multi-dimensional time series data model with an elastic query language.
 It is used in collaboration with Crunchy Collect and Grafana to provide metrics.